 Asthma is a long-term medical condition that affects your airways.
 Technically speaking, asthma affects your respiratory tract, which is another name for the tubes that transport air to and from your lungs.
 Asthma makes these tubes more sensitive, making them prone to inflammation and tightness.
 Around 5.4 million people in the UK are receiving treatment for asthma.
 The condition is more common in women than men, and most people are diagnosed as children.
 However, lots of people receive an asthma diagnosis later in life.
 This is called late-onset asthma and is also more common in women.
 Today, we’ll be focusing specifically on asthma symptoms and how to spot them.
 For more general information, read our useful guide to asthma.

 The symptoms of asthma can vary and not everyone experiences all of them at the same time.
 They can also range from being rather mild to more serious.
 The four common asthma symptoms are:

 - Coughing – Your coughs may keep coming back and can also be accompanied by a wheezing sound.
 You may find that your coughing is worse at night or early in the morning.

 - Tight Chest – People with asthma often describe this feeling like having a heavy weight on their chest.
 It can feel similar to a dull ache or a sharp stabbing in your chest.
 This tightness often makes it difficult to take a deep breath.

 - Breathlessness – You may find that you get short of breath rather easily, even after light or moderate activity.
 You may have to concentrate to regulate your breathing.

-- Wheezing – This is a whistling sound which comes from your airways, commonly when you’re breathing out.
+- Wheezing – This is a whistling sound that comes from your airways, commonly when you’re breathing out.
 This symptom can come and go, and the severity can also change.